BioDisco: Multi-agent hypothesis generation with dual-mode evidence, iterative feedback and temporal evaluation: Discussion Conclusion

 A core problem of any temporal evaluation is that it assumes discoverability is equivalent to predictability, but a hypothesis can be a valid, valuable contribution to a field even if based on a flawed premise or is ultimately disproven.
 This makes it a poor proxy for a system's quality, as a good system should generate novel, plausible hypotheses---not just those that align with future discoveries.

+In our TruthHypo evaluation, we excluded the `no relation' class to focus on the system's ability to distinguish positive from negative associations.
+However, in a real-world setting, the ability to abstain may prevent hallucinations.
+Currently, \biodisco{} incorporates no such low-confidence filter.

-\subsubsection{Future work}
+\subsection{Future work}

-A direct comparison of competing hypothesis generation systems, would be a valuable contribution.
-A significant obstacle may be disentangling the effects of architectural design from more mundane aspects, such as data and knowledge graph availability and the relative strength of different LLMs used in agents or their evaluation.
+While our evaluation demonstrates \biodisco{}'s superior novelty and significance to generalist agents like Biomni (see Figure~\ref{fig:ablation-eval}), the comparison does not necessarily disentangle effects of architectural design from more mundane aspects, such as data and knowledge graph availability and the relative strength of different LLMs used in agents or their evaluation.
 This, like any type of evaluation of LLMs trained on public data, can also be vulnerable to data leakage \citep[see, e.g.][]{zhou_cheater_2023}.
+Furthermore, a purely \textit{in silico} comparison may only test semantic plausibility; a real-world wet lab evaluation would definitively validate the utility of the system.

 A major open challenge for biomedical discovery lies in the integration of diverse multi-modal biomedical data, such as clinical records, omics and medical imaging.
 Furthermore, more research is needed into interpretability of agentic systems, leaving traces to explain sources of evidence-based reasoning and better quantify epistemic uncertainty.